 The Trail Provides: A Boy’s Memoir of Thru-Hiking the Pacific Crest Trail – Disillusioned by the corporate lifestyle, David finds himself unemployed and desperate for change.
 Bradley, his older, more adventurous, and slightly-wreckless college fraternity brother presents an enticing offer.
 Just a few weeks later, the two inexperienced hopefuls abandon society and plunge into a soul-searching sojourn to thru-hike the Pacific Crest Trail, a 2,650-mile Mexico-to-Canada footpath–barefoot.
 At the trail’s mercy from day one, the two hikers face the endless pains of walking, rising tensions, and falling behind to the coming winter.
 The Trail Provides is a thru-hiking memoir filled with stories about companionship and lessons learned, dreams and reality, and leaving everything behind for the desire of transformation, insight, and self-discovery.
 Now, let’s begin the journey…

 Divided: A Walk on the Continental Divide Trail – Once a person hikes a long trail, they catch the bug, but does it get any easier the second time around?
 Four years after starting the Appalachian Trail with his brother, Brian takes to the Continental Divide Trail for his second thru-hike in familiar company.
 However, trail life is not always as rewarding and romantic as the pictures you see or second-hand stories you hear.
 “Divided” provides an accurate account of life on trail: what hikers ponder, eat, love, loathe, and the questions they tire of answering.
 Some moments are too short, some are painfully long while others are whisked away unceremoniously with the wind.
-Follow along on the journey as Brian navigates difficulties, successes and everything between while attempting to walk from Mexico to Canada.
+Follow along on the journey as Brian navigates difficulties, successes, and everything in between while attempting to walk from Mexico to Canada.